SlippyKorny/ParkindStreamer/README.md

 ## Compiling from source

-1. Install OpenCV 4.5.0.
+**1. Install OpenCV 4.5.0.**

 On macOS you can just use brew and install it like so:
 ```
 brew install opencv
 ```
+On ubuntu it is suggested to compile it from source.
+You can find instructions for ubuntu [here](https://www.samontab.com/web/2020/11/installing-opencv-4-5-0-in-ubuntu-20-04-lts/).

-2. Install the below build dependencies:
+**2. Install the below build dependencies:**
 ```
 go get -u -d gocv.io/x/gocv
 go get -u github.com/google/uuid
 ```

-3. Clone this repository and navigate to the ParkindStreamer directory
+**3. Clone this repository and navigate to the ParkindStreamer directory**
 ```
 git clone https://github.com/TheSlipper/Parkind.git
 cd Parkind/ParkindStreamer/
 go build
 ```

-4. ParkindStreamer is compiled.
-You can run it like so:
+**4. ParkindStreamer is compiled.
+You can run it like so:**
 ```
 LOGIN=your_parkind_login PASSWORD=your_password ./ParkindStreamer -verbose
 ```